-HomeStart advocates work with the majority of homeless shelters in the Greater Boston Area in order move the homeless out of shelters or off the street and into permanent housing.
+HomeStart advocates work with individuals and families living within homeless shelters in the Greater Boston area, assisting them through the process of finding and moving into safe, permanent housing.
 Using a “Housing First” approach, HomeStart makes finding an apartment possible.

 HomeStart advocates meet with clients to learn what barriers they face to finding housing

 often have to limit their search to areas accessible by public transportation